TomFern/devops-course-module2/6-pipeline/README.md

    - Unit tests
    - Integration tests
    - End-to-end tests
-3. Ensure the pipeline runs without errors
+   - Test reports
+3. Check the test reports dashboard after running the pipeline one or more times

 ## Tips